As an advanced practice nurse, you have devoted your career to making a difference in your patients’ lives.

 Now you can build on your knowledge and expertise to strengthen your advanced nursing practice, augment healthcare delivery, and improve patient outcomes through Walden’s Doctor of Nursing Practice (DNP) degree program.
 The online DNP degree’s coursework covers a range of topics, including healthcare policy and advocacy, quality improvement, evidence-based practice, information systems and technology, advanced nursing practice, and organizational and systems leadership.

-Our online DNP program incorporates fieldwork to allow you to apply your learning in a real-world environment.
+Our online Doctor of Nursing Practice degree program incorporates fieldwork to allow you to apply your learning in a real-world environment.
 Review the PDF for the answers to the most frequently asked questions about the field experience within our DNP program.

-Our online DNP program can do more than give you the opportunity to change your world—it can provide you with the knowledge and practical experience to positively change the lives of others.
+Our online DNP degree program can do more than give you the opportunity to change your world—it can provide you with the knowledge and practical experience to positively change the lives of others.

 Find detailed information for this program, including possible occupations, completion rate, program costs, and median student loan debt.

 *American Association of Colleges of Nursing, DNP Talking Points, on the internet at www.aacn.nche.edu/dnp/talking-points (viewed online July 31, 2017).

 Walden University’s DNP, MSN, and BSN programs are accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K St., NW, Suite 750, Washington, DC 20001, 1-202-887-6791.
 CCNE is a national accrediting agency recognized by the U.S. Department of Education and ensures the quality and integrity of baccalaureate and graduate education programs.
 For students, accreditation signifies program innovation and continuous self-assessment.